-The governors believe that physical restraint should only be used in absolute emergencies and that every available strategy should be considered prior to the use of physical restraint.
 There are many different strategies available to avoid the need for physical restraint, the first of which is pre-empting any such incident.
 Talking, to help a child to calm down, a 'safe' place to reduce anxiety, a 'breathing' space, recognition of escalating anxieties and having a break from the class - a walk round the field accompanied by an adult are all strategies which should be employed.
-However, in certain circumstances, physical restraint is required to ensure the safety of an individual pupil and the safety of other members of the whole school community.
+However, in certain circumstances, restrictive physical intervention is required to ensure the safety of an individual pupil and the safety of other members of the whole school community.
 Violent or aggressive behaviour to others is not acceptable and will not be tolerated: where this is identified and extreme behaviour is appearing to escalate, making the use of physical restraint inevitable, parents will be informed to collect their child as soon as possible.

-Physical Restraint will only be used as a 'last resort' and only for reasons of:
+Restrictive Physical Intervention will only be used as a 'last resort' and only for: